-Risk Mitigations Material sustainability categories Insurance The risk of misestimation of incurred and expected costs, frequency and severity of insured events The Board approves the Pricing Policy, which includes pricing and profitability objectives and forms a key part of the Capital Management Plan.
+Risk description Risk management strategy Material sustainability categories Market & investment The risk of adverse financial impact market factors e.g. foreign exchange rates, interest rates and equity prices We have a Board-approved Investment Management Policy.
+The Board's Investment and Capital Committee oversees the investment process and compliance with investment mandates, performance against benchmarks and asset allocation.
+Our strategic asset allocation is weighted largely towards defensive assets and with limits applied to illiquid assets.
+Insurance The risk of misestimation of incurred and expected costs, frequency and severity of insured events The Board approves the Pricing Policy, which includes pricing and profitability objectives and forms a key part of the Capital Management Plan.
 Our objective is to support customer growth through balancing the offer of competitive value to all customers with profitability objectives and the need to meet capital management and regulatory requirements.
 Insurance risk is a key part of regular portfolio monitoring and treatment plans are formulated and implemented in response to any potential for deviation from target measures.
-Governance Clinical The risk of unexpected, adverse clinical outcomes from a health service provided by Medibank, or a third party acting on behalf of Medibank.
-Clinical risk arises from clinical services that Medibank provides and procures, the provision of health-related information, and customer health initiatives.
+Clinical The risk of unexpected, adverse clinical outcomes from a health service provided by Medibank, or a third party acting on behalf of Medibank Clinical risk arises from clinical services that Medibank provides and procures, the provision of health-related information, and customer health initiatives.
 We have implemented a clinical governance and quality management framework that defines the principles, structures and processes that underpin service quality, continuous improvement and patient safety.
 Our Chief Medical Officer, supported by a clinical governance team, provides oversight and assurance.
 The Risk Management Committee and Board receive regular reporting on the performance of clinical risk management.
-Customer health Community health 4 Regulatory compliance Failure to comply with regulatory requirements We have established compliance management policies and procedures for identifying and managing Medibank's regulatory obligations and incidents that may arise.
-Management of compliance risk is overseen by divisional risk committees, the Executive Risk Committee and the Board's Risk Management Committee Governance
+Regulatory compliance Failure to comply with regulatory requirements We have established compliance management policies and procedures for identifying and managing Medibank's regulatory obligations and incidents that may arise.
+Management of compliance risk is overseen by divisional risk committees, the Executive Risk Committee and the Board's Risk Management Committee. Î\$ )